demisto/content/Packs/RadwareCloudServices/README.md

 The downloaded SIEM configuration file that was downloaded from Radware portal (see the previous section) already contains a predefined SQS input plugin for retrieving events from Amazon SQS.
 You would need to update this file to include a syslog *output* plugin that would forward the retrieved event messages to your Cortex XSIAM Broker VM via syslog.

-1. Open the *siemConfigFetchConfig_\<ID\>.txt* SIEM configuration file that was downloaded from Radware portal in the previous section.
+1. Open the *siemConfigFetchConfig_\<ID\>.txt* SIEM configuration file that was downloaded from the Radware portal in the previous section.
 2. Define a [Syslog output plugin](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-syslog.html) entry with the following properties:
    | Property     | Value
    | :---          | :---